 Secondary Approach

-The second algorithm, written by the group, was an algorithm designed to use a weighted average of frames to more efficiently produce the background to be subtracted from each additional frame.
-As with the MOG2 backgroundsubtractor used in the first approach, the background was built up at the beginning of the video.
-The subject would then enter the frame and the background would be removed.
-This approach allowed the background to continually evolve to adapt for the background changing and the lighting conditions changing.
+The second algorithm written by the group was designed to use a weighted average of frames to more efficiently produce the background to be subtracted from each additional frame.
+As with the MOG2 background subtractor used in the first approach, the background was built up at the beginning of the video.
+The subject then entered the frame and the background was removed.
+This approach allowed the background to continually evolve and adapt to changes, including lighting variations.
 This portion of the algorithm can be seen in lines 6 - 18 below.
 In order to keep the subject from being built into the background, frames were not used for the background if they contained a face (using facial recognition).
 To increase the accuracy and adaptability, the algorithm used a configurable number of maximum frames to be used for the background.
 An example of this approach can be seen in Figure 8.